- Car Reviews

 You know the drill.
 LT is to McLaren what RS is to Porsche.
 Lighten, sharpen, intensify.
 It’s a formula McLaren has got down pat now.
 There have been two LT models before, the 675LT in 2015 and the 600LT in 2018 and both were utterly tremendous, not only great on track, but arguably just as rewarding on the road.
 There’s little variation from the basic template this time round.
 The 765LT has another 45bhp over the 720S it’s based on and is 80kg lighter.

-The engine is probably the least remarkable thing about the 765LT.
+Agreed, and the engine is probably the least remarkable thing about the 765LT.
 The piston and gasket design has been changed and the fuel and oil systems uprated to help deliver a total of 755bhp (765PS).
 The torque peak of 590lb ft at 5,500rpm is only up 22lb ft.
-More importantly McLaren claims to have improved the torque response – vital given Ferrari’s ability in that area.
+McLaren claims to have improved the torque response.

-With a power to weight ratio of 564bhp/tonne, plus a shorter final drive ratio to stack the gears more closely, the 765LT is a hell of a sprinter.
-On the standard Trofeo R tyres it’ll hit 62mph in 2.8secs, 124mph in 7.0secs and do the standing quarter mile in 9.9secs.
-To 186mph, its time of 18.0secs puts it 3.4secs ahead of the 720S.
+Not a bet we’re taking.
+With a power to weight ratio of 564bhp/tonne, plus a shorter final drive to stack the gears more closely, the 765LT is a hell of a sprinter.
+On the standard Trofeo R tyres it’ll hit 62mph in 2.8 seconds, 124mph in 7.0s and do the standing quarter mile in 9.9s.
+To 186mph, its time of 18.0s puts it 3.4s ahead of the 720S.
 Maximum speed is 205mph.